 Reticulocytes are immature red blood cells (RBCs).
 They're made in the bone marrow (the spongy material inside bone) and are released into the bloodstream, where they circulate for about 1-2 days before developing into mature red blood cells.
-Normally, only about 1% of all RBCs in the bloodstream are reticulocytes.
+Normally, only about 1% of all red blood cells in the bloodstream are reticulocytes.

-A reticulocyte count measures the rate at which these cells are made in the bone marrow and enter the bloodstream.
+A reticulocyte count measures how many of these immature red blood cells are in the bloodstream.
+This gives an idea of the rate at which these cells are made in the bone marrow.

 A reticulocyte count is helpful when a doctor needs more information about someone's anemia (a low number of RBCs).
 For example, the number of reticulocytes in the blood can be low if anemia is occurring because fewer reticulocytes are being produced by the bone marrow.

-The count can be high because more reticulocytes are being produced to replace mature RBCs being destroyed by disease.
+The count can be high because more reticulocytes are being produced to replace mature RBCs being destroyed by disease or if there is bleeding.
 The test also can be used to monitor whether treatment for anemia is working.

 No special preparations are needed.
-Having your child wear a short-sleeve shirt on the day of the test can make things easier for the technician who will be drawing blood.
+On the day of the test, having your child wear a T-shirt or short-sleeved shirt can make things easier for the technician drawing the blood.

 Let the doctor know if your child has had a blood transfusion in the past 3 months because this can affect the reticulocyte count.